asjadnaqvi/stata-tidytuesday/README.md

 Please also remember to set a directory path before downloading the files.

-**NOTE**: Data for some weeks might fail to load due to incompatible data structure or other data formatting issues.
+:triangular_flag_on_post: Data for some weeks might fail to load due to incompatible data structure or other data formatting issues.
 In this case, please visit the repository and deal with the files directly.